Editar

 Creating the pipeline

 This section describes the steps that are required in a pipeline to build X++ code.
-In the Dynamics365-Xpp-Samples-Tools GitHub repository, you can find a sample pipeline that can be imported into an existing Azure DevOps project.

-Creating a basic build pipeline
+Create a basic build pipeline from a template (preferred method)

 Note